linkeddatacenter/kees/README.md

 - _Reasoners_: processors that operate within the same knowledge graphs, focusing on applying inference rules while reading and writing data.
 They access the Knowledge graph in read/write.
 - _Enrichers_: special *fact providers* that enhance existing facts by discovering and integrating third-party data as linked data.
 They access the knowlege graph in read only.

-### KEES convergence
- The duration between the detection of new data and the creation of a new stable version of the knowledge graph is termed *Knowledge Graph Convergence time* or just *convergence*.
-It's important to note that the *convergence*  is always > 0, defining the duration for the entire KEES data processing, which can be conceptualized as a big ETL (Extract, Transform, Load) process that produces an eventually consistent mirror of all the data needed by an application.

 ## KEES implementations